|

 is not interested in simply translating Beatles songs into traditional

-Indian arrangements.
-Rather, he is a contemporary musician with a combination of Indian and Western rock infleunces, and
+musician with a combination of Indian and Western rock infleunces, and

 his versions are hybrids.They tend to work best when he is trying lesser-known